 Annual monitoring reports

-In accordance with the Public Environment Report and a condition of approval under the Environment Protection and Biodiversity Conservation Act 1999 the Office of Environment and Heritage produces an annual monitoring report.
+In accordance with the Public Environment Report and a condition of approval under the Environment Protection and Biodiversity Conservation Act 1999 the former Office of Environment and Heritage produces an annual monitoring report.

 Annual compliance reports

-The 2018 Annual Compliance Report, Ecological Thinning Trial in New South Wales River Red Gum Forests (EPBC 2013/6713), shows how the Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.
+The Annual compliance report 2019, Ecological thinning trial in New South Wales River Red Gum forests, shows how the former Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.